 - If you are sharing the bike between two people, then it is easiest to have the heavier/larger of the two drive and the smaller ride on the back.

-- Legally you need to have a Vietnamese motorbike licence to drive in Vietnam – and no, a licence from your home country won’t cut it.
+- Legally you need to have a Vietnamese motorbike licence to drive in Vietnam – and no, a licence from your home country won’t cut it for every nationality.

 - Hopefully it goes without saying, driving a motorbike is super dangerous (even if we’ve made light of it here).
 Make sure you have insurance and that you are meeting all the requirements to be covered by it (if they will cover you at all).
-I know ours requires we have a local license and wear a helmet at all times.
-Check out the fine print.
+I know my insurance requires me to have a local license and wear a helmet at all times.
+Check your insurance fine print.

 Like this post?
 Pin it and share it!